Adult Basic Education (Multilingual Writing, Cover Letters, Résumés)

 Benefits

 Adult literacy users benefit from the CWEST because LARA/WorkOne learners and teachers develop educational materials collaboratively with Purdue literacy scholars.
-These resources help adult literacy users become more active members of a critical democracy through processes of engagement and empowerment: GED qualification, ESL mastery, workplace and job search document literacy.
+These resources help adult literacy users become more active members of a critical democracy through processes of engagement and empowerment: GED qualification, multilingual mastery, workplace and job search document literacy.
 Adult literacy users worldwide may also benefit from CWEST materials through the Purdue OWL's global reach.

 Purdue benefits from the CWEST because the project strengthens educational relationships between the land grant state university and the local population.
 Because the CWEST works in collaboration with greater Lafayette, the resources developed may form a more equal relationship between users and Purdue.
-Specific benefits to the English Department include work across a number of disciplines—rhetoric-composition, professional writing, public rhetorics, ESL, literature, etc.
+Specific benefits to the English Department include work across a number of disciplines—rhetoric-composition, professional writing, public rhetorics, multilingualism, literature, etc.

 Support